anoma/namada-interface/specs/interface/overview.md

 The purpose of Namada Interface is to provide the front-end web application to Namada, integration with the `browser-extension` for key-management and SDK integration, and to support IBC and Ethereum Bridge transactions.
 The interface will not only integrate with our browser extension, but will also support both Keplr and Metamask integration for loading accounts from those wallets, signing with those accounts, and submitting inter-blockchain transfers from the Cosmos-ecosystem and Ethereum into Namada.

+Namada Interface shares many components with the extension, which are located in `packages/components`.
+Higher-level components, such as those that bind to Redux state, are stored in `apps/interface/src/App`.

 For more information, see the following specs: